tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_encryption_provider`

 The Tiny RTC plugin uses end-to-end encryption and therefore a key needs to be generated to encrypt the messages.
-This key is never sent to the server so there is no way for the {{site.productname}} rtc service to read your contents since it's encrypted/decrypted in the browser using this shared encryption key.
+This key is never sent to the server so there is no way for the {{site.productname}} RTC service to read your contents since it's encrypted/decrypted in the browser using this shared encryption key.

 Generate a unique key by creating a function that takes the document ID, session ID and, if this is an existing session, a key hint.
 How you generate the key is up to you.
 Secure ways include: